 Unlike yellow potatoes, the higher moisture content in purple potatoes allows them to crisp up in the oven.

-Just toss them in oil and spices (rosemary and oregano bring out the potato flavors), then bake for 15 minutes per side.
+Just toss them in oil and spices (rosemary potatoes are my jam!), then bake for 15 minutes per side.

 Serve with your favorite dipping sauce, and enjoy!